|Queen Elizabeth II,|

 - Consider carrying your antique or vintage rings, necklaces, brooches, and earrings to and from your event in a secured velvet carrying case.
 This will ensure that you do not lose an earring or drop a necklace with a faulty clasp.
 Choose a case that allows you to store each piece separately to guard against scratching or chipping.

 - If you wish to live decadently and wear your heirloom jewelry as everyday adornment, be sure to put it safely away before gardening, doing housework, swimming in your chlorinated pool, or engaging in sports activities.
-Again, chemicals and sweat can harm your jewels, and these activities lend themselves most susceptibly to loss.
+Chemicals and sweat can harm your jewels.
+Also, these activities can often result in loss of a ring, bracelet, or even a gemstone.

 Hints and Things.
 "Useful Tips for Cleaning Antique Jewellery."
 Accessed June 13, 2012. http://www.hintsandthings.com/utilityroom/cleaning%20jewellery.htm.